 At the entrance of the restaurant is a small step.
-However, when you arrive, the staff places a ramp at the entrance.
-Inside there is another small step, where they also place a ramp to allow access.
+However, when you arrive, the staff places a ramp at the door.
+Inside there is another small step, where they also put a ramp to allow access.
 The show area is entirely flat, and the seating for the wheelchair users are near the stage.
 Therefore, the best view guaranteed.
-In addition, the venue has wheelchair-accessible toilets.
+Besides, the venue has wheelchair-accessible toilets.

 Accessibility Poble Espanyol

 The Poble Espanyol was built in 1929, and therefore the village has some architectural barriers for people with disabilities.
-However, most areas have been made fully wheelchair accessible.
-There are two entrances of which the main one is suitable for wheelchair users.
+However, the accessibility of Poble Espanyol has been much improved, and most areas have been made fully wheelchair accessible.
+There are two entrances, of which the main one is suitable for wheelchair users.
 This entrance is flat with some mild cobbles.
-Once inside, you turn left to follow the accessible route which directs you to the various reproductions of the different Spanish regions.
+Once inside, you turn left to follow the accessible route, which directs you to the various reproductions of the different Spanish regions.

-There are various bars and restaurants right across the main entrance, accessible by means of a large ramp.
-In the center of the village there are some small bars, however here the accessibility is more limited.
+There are various bars and restaurants right across the main entrance, accessible through a large ramp.
+In the center of the village, there are some small bars, however here, the accessibility is more limited.